 In Outlook 2010, as well as in Word and PowerPoint, it is advisable to adapt or change the preset Microsoft AutoCorrection options.
 This mainly includes the auto-correction of capital letters at the beginning of sentences and of the first letters in table cells.
 Please note, however, that the AutoCorrect in Outlook only applies to the Word-based e-mail editor.
 When creating contact data or appointments, Word is not active, and therefore also not the AutoCorrect function.

-To adjust the auto correction one goes over Home on Options.
+To adjust the auto correction one goes over Start at options.

 The button can be used in the category E-Mail Spelling and AutoCorrect to choose.